U.S.-Funded Radio Free Europe In Hungary Would Be An 'Insult,' Says Foreign Minister

 Hungary's government is pushing back against European Union assertions that it is putting democracy in danger, says Hungarian Foreign Minister Peter Szijjarto.

-The fierce loyalist of hard-line right-wing Prime Minister Viktor Orban is calling the United States' intention to restart Radio Free Europe/Radio Liberty in the country an "insult."
+The fierce loyalist of hard-line right-wing Prime Minister Viktor Orban is also calling the U.S. intention to restart Radio Free Europe/Radio Liberty in the country an "insult."

-Run by the independent federal United States Agency for Global Media, RFE/RL's mission is to broadcast uncensored news and open debate in countries where press freedoms are scant and repression growing.
+Run by the independent federal U.S. Agency for Global Media, Radio Free Europe/Radio Liberty's mission is to broadcast uncensored news and open debate in countries where press freedoms are scant and repression is growing.
 Its Hungary reboot is only a proposal for now — Congress would need to vote to authorize it.

-Szijjarto is adamant the move is unwarranted.
+Szijjarto is adamant that the move is unwarranted.

 "It's fake news about Hungary.
 There is absolutely a media freedom in [the country]," he tells NPR's Noel King.

-Szijjarto, who spoke at the United Nations General Assembly in New York last week, asserts the largest outlets in the country are critical of the government.
+Szijjarto, who spoke at the United Nations General Assembly in New York last week, asserts that the largest outlets in the country are critical of the government.
 But as NPR has reported, the Orban government and its allies have taken control of the majority of Hungary's media, which routinely amplify the government line.

 The Orban administration has portrayed itself as a defender of Europe's borders and what it considers to be a Christian way of life.
 It staunchly opposes EU plans to resettle hundreds of thousands of migrants seeking asylum in Europe each year.